Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_T1000_Tracker/Integrated_with_Popular_Dashboard/Wialon_Integrated.md

 ### Geofence(optional)

+Geofence is a limited area on the map that can be used for monitoring purposes.

 Navigate to `Geofences` tab and click `New` to add a new geofence.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/SenseCAP/Tracker/geofence-set2.png" alt="pir" width={800} height="auto" /></p>

+* Indicate the geofence name.
+* Select the type.
+* Mark the center of the geofence on the map (double-click on the required place).
+* Indicate the geofence radius.
+* Click Save.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/SenseCAP/Tracker/geofence-set.png" alt="pir" width={800} height="auto" /></p>